ABViney/Dependency-Graph-Generator/README.md

 # Dependency-Graph-Generator
 Work-in-progress

-Pending rewriting into not Java
+Pending rewriting into not Java and a better scalable project paradigm

 Generate a graph of dependencies leading from program entry point to all included assets